qiime2/amplicon-docs/docs/intro.md

 This is the primary documentation introducing the use of QIIME 2 for marker gene (i.e., amplicon) based microbiome analysis.
 This site replaces the old QIIME 2 user documentation, `https://docs.qiime2.org`.
-If you're looking for content from the old QIIME 2 user documentation, you can find it at https://docs.qiime2.org/2024.10/ (but do [let us know](https://github.com/qiime2/amplicon-docs/issues) what that content is, as we've tried to transition everything that's needed to this site).
+If you're looking for content from the old QIIME 2 user documentation, you can find it at https://docs.qiime2.org/2024.10/ (but do [let us know](https://github.com/qiime2/amplicon-docs/issues) what that content is, as we're trying to transition everything that's needed to this site).

 ## Navigating this documentation

 Based on our website analytics, these are the topics users are most frequently looking for in our documentation:

 - **New to QIIME 2?**
-  We recommend that you read [](explanations/getting-started) for a high-level discussion about what QIIME 2 is and the resources that are available to you for learning.
+  We recommend that all newcomers read [](explanations/getting-started) for a high-level discussion about what QIIME 2 is, an introduction to concepts that will help you understand QIIME 2 quickly, and references to resources you can use for learning.

 - **Learning, or just exploring?**
   The [](tutorials/moving-pictures) is the resource that most users start with to learn how to use QIIME 2.
   It's written for readers who are also new to microbiome analysis.
   If you want to try or learn QIIME 2, we recommend starting with the [](tutorials/moving-pictures).
   All of the outputs generated during the tutorial are linked in the tutorial document, so you can also read through it and interact with the results without running any of the commands on your own.
-  If you're already familiar with microbiome analysis but new to QIIME 2, we recommend also looking at [](explanations/experienced-researchers).
+  If you're already familiar with microbiome analysis but new to QIIME 2, we recommend also looking at [](explanations/experienced-researchers) and [](explanations/some-theory).

 - **Ready to install QIIME 2?**
   See [](how-to-guides/install).